Sponsored Content: This post has been sponsored by Vaillant. As usual, all thoughts and opinions are my own.

-I recently wrote a blog post on how to become more sustainable in the home Whilst researching for this post, I came across a lot of information on how we can increase our energy efficiency in our home and become more cost-effective when heating our homes.
+I recently wrote a blog post on how to become more sustainable in the home.
+Whilst researching for this post, I came across a lot of information on how we can increase energy efficiency and become more cost effective when heating your home.

 We have an old boiler in our house that needs to be upgraded and moved.
 Over the last few months, I have started looking at alternative ways to heat our homes with the main aim of becoming more sustainable.

 This is when I came across Heat Pumps and I knew I wanted to find out more.